oatlog/oatlog/doc/report/main.typ

 exactly one outgoing edge and some fixed number of ingoing edges, depending on the operation arity.
 On the other hand, e-classes may have an arbitrary number of ingoing and outgoing edges.
-A natural representation of the graph is therefore to store all edges as going from e-node to e-class, or in more concrete terms to let e-classes be numerical ids and e-nodes be tuples of their input and output e-class ids.
+A natural representation of the graph is therefore to store all edges as going from e-node to e-class, or in more concrete terms to let e-classes be numerical IDs and e-nodes be tuples of their input and output e-class IDs.
 The statement $x_1 + x_2 = x_3$ can be represented with an e-node tuple $(+, 1, 2, 3)$.

-Representing e-classes with e-class ids additionally means that e-class `union()` can be tracked with a union-find data structure as previously described in @section_background_practice_union_find.
+Representing e-classes with e-class IDs also means that e-class `union()` can be tracked with a union-find data structure as previously described in @section_background_practice_union_find.
 E-classes that are uprooted after a `union()` will still be referred to in various e-nodes, so there must be a canonicalization step in which all such e-nodes are updated.

 Finally, addition satisfies that for any given input there is exactly one valid output.
-This is called functional dependency and holds for any total function, and for partial functions there is at most one valid output.
+This is called a functional dependency and holds for any total function, and for partial functions there is at most one valid output.
 This functional dependency means that for any e-nodes $(op, a, b, c)$ and
 $(op, a, b, d)$ we are guaranteed that $c=d$, motivating storing e-nodes in a map from operator and inputs to output.

 @fig_background_practice_canonicalization combines these insights to represent an e-graph as a pair of `uf: UnionFind` and `enodes: HashMap<(Op, EClass, EClass), EClass>`.
-It also shows how e-class ids can be canonicalized after a batch of `union()` operations, requiring looping until a fixed point is reached due to functional dependencies possibly triggering a cascade of `union()` operations.
+It also shows how e-class IDs can be canonicalized after a batch of `union()` operations, requiring looping until a fixed point is reached due to functional dependencies possibly triggering a cascade of `union()` operations.